syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/getting-started.md

 ## Add SfNumericUpDown

-The SfNumericUpDown control configured entirely in C# code or by using AML markup.
+The SfNumericUpDown control configured entirely in C# code or by using AXML markup.
 The following steps explain on how to create a SfNumericUpDown and configure its elements,

 Add the below code in the Main.axml to include NumericUpDown control.